Rikenunes8/feup-asso-HouseOfThings/docs/technology-choices.md

 * RESTful APIs (Representational State Transfer) were chosen for communication between the frontend and backend components of the system.
 RESTful APIs provide a standardized and scalable approach for communication over HTTP.
 They enable the frontend to make HTTP requests to specific endpoints on the backend, allowing data retrieval, updates, and other operations.

 ## Additional Choices:
-* Virtual device, since they offer the convenience of quick and easy creation, enabling faster testing and development cycles.
+* Virtual devices, since they offer the convenience of quick and easy creation, enabling faster testing and development cycles.
 By eliminating the need for physical hardware, virtual devices significantly reduce costs associated with device acquisition and maintenance.
-Moreover, they facilitate device diversity by allowing emulation of various configurations, operating systems, and screen sizes.
-This ensures that your application functions seamlessly across different devices, ultimately delivering an exceptional user experience.